RedSoftware-US/NexCore/README.md

 ## Key Concepts

 ### What is the system registry?
 The system registry is the single source of truth for the Nex kernel.
 The system registry must live inside of `/core/registry/`.
 Inside of `registry/`, the kernel only cares about `system.reg`.
 Inside of `system.reg`, key filesystem locations such as drivers, kernel modules, and more are defined.
-Everything the kernel needs to know which is reasonably seen as changable is available for modification there.
+Everything the kernel needs to know which is reasonably seen as changeable is available for modification there.

 ### How does the registry define system configuration?
 Inside of `system.reg`, which is internally a JSON file, parameters such as `SYSTEM.KERNEL.driver_locations` and `SYSTEM.KERNEL.module_locations` can be defined. `system.reg` also contains the user password hashes, under `SYSTEM.USERS.[username].password_hash`.